Ocean passage to Lord Howe Island

 There is nothing quite like the feeling of adventure, freedom, and accomplishment when you sail across an ocean to a stunning and remote destination.

-We run the passage to Lord Howe island three times a year.
+We run the passage to Lord Howe Island three times a year.

 Our February and April courses usually make a coastal hop to Eden, followed by an ocean passage to Lord Howe Island and a direct return passage to Sydney to finish at Middle Harbour Yacht Club.